The AAI Advocacy Manual

 The Australian Advocacy Institute (AAI) was launched on 11 September 1991 during the 27th Australian Legal Convention.

-The Institute is an independent, not-for-profit body governed by a Board of Directors under the Chairmanship of The Honourable Justice Ann Ainslie-Wallace.
-The Founding Chairman was Professor the Hon.
+The Institute is an independent, not-for-profit body governed by a Board of Directors under the Chairmanship of The Hon.
+Justice Ann Ainslie-Wallace.
+The Founding Chairman was Professor The Hon.
 George Hampel AM QC.

 The AAI was established under the auspice of and with the financial support of the Law Council of Australia.